stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 ### What is a "Game"/"Puzzle"?
-If only to illustrate that people do not always agree about this, John von Neumann (one of the founders of game-theory) famously asserted that Chess was not a game, but rather a calculation with a solution because it lacked a random element (whereas most people do consider chess to be a game).
+If only to illustrate that people do not always agree about this: John von Neumann (one of the founders of game-theory) famously asserted that Chess was not a game, but rather a calculation with a solution because it lacked a random element (whereas most people do consider chess to be a game).
 (See: https://www.amazon.com/Man-Future-Visionary-Life-Neumann/dp/1324003995)

 ### Equivalence of Puzzle-Types
 #### Which puzzle?

 A. The 'pointless' logistics-puzzle is a pile/stack of introverted-steps: the 'puzzle' is a cookbook to follow (no choices or decisions or needed communications) This type of 'puzzle' is following an existing cookbook.

 B. The dungeon-crawl-room-puzzle as a list of actions, may be "equivalent" to the logistics-type-puzzle a "pile/stack of steps": If you abstract away where the plan came from, that final 'game-plan' is a dungeon-cookbook to follow (no choices or decisions or needed communications). (e.g. When one person (or AI) makes a whole game-plan, the game operates this way; this type of puzzle is making the cookbook, but where it is done in an introverted way that involves no coordination, communication, or alignment.)